 Gender critical (or as I prefer, sex realist) types often talk about “peaking” – the moment at which you realise that gender ideology has the potential for – or is – causing harm.
 My moment came when I heard someone use the phrase “completely reversible” in the context of drugs which can block puberty in children.
 It struck me that any drug powerful enough to stop puberty cannot be reversed without a time-machine.

-Yet it seemed this phrase – “completely reversible” – was being used freely and without too much in the way of challenge.
-I read into the concepts around social transitioning, changing pronouns, misgendering, deadnaming, hormone treatments, double-mastectomies, phalloplasties and vaginoplasties.
+Yet it seemed the “completely reversible” phrase was being used freely and without too much in the way of challenge.
+I read further into the concepts around social transitioning, changing pronouns, misgendering, deadnaming, hormone treatments, double-mastectomies, phalloplasties and vaginoplasties.
 Surgical intervention appeared to be celebrated as a Good Thing for Young People rather than the mutilation of healthy flesh to assuage mental distress.
 I read about the rise in trans propaganda on the internet, in schools and in our healthcare systems.
 I became concerned about the state’s role through the education system and social services which encouraged children to cut themselves off from their parents if they raised objections to their child’s choices.
 The first three books I read on the subject were Helen Joyce’s Trans, Hannah Barnes’ Time to Think and Abigail Shrier’s Irreversible Damage.
 All are highly recommended.

-I have a personal interest in this subject.
-In the eighties, I was a gender nonconforming teenager.
-I dread to think about the paths I could have been led down if I was growing up now.
-When I was younger, I pursued an interest in gender into tertiary educaction.
-As an undergraduate I studied literary theory and did my (no doubt terrible) dissertation on cross-dressing in Shakespeare’s As You Like It.
-Virginia Woolf’s Orlando was on our syllabus.
-Literary theory was a close sibling of critical/queer/gender theory which, in the early nineties, was just taking off.
-It was intellectually exhilarating, but even then I remember thinking the gender elements of it would have difficulty gaining traction outside academia.
-After all, the concepts of “man” and “woman” were pretty well-established and backed up by the undeniable reality of biology.
+As an undergraduate I “studied” literary theory and did my (no doubt terrible) dissertation on cross-dressing in Shakespeare’s As You Like It.
+Virginia Woolf’s Orlando was on our reading list.
+It was that kind of course.
+Literary theory is a close sibling of critical/queer/gender theory which, in the early nineties, was just taking off.
+Learning about this stuff was intellectually exhilarating, but even then I remember thinking the gender elements of it would have difficulty gaining traction outside academia.
+After all, the concepts of “man” and “woman” were pretty well-established and, when it came to biology, defined by certain immutable characteristics.
 But I was exposed to fascinating and liberating ideas and got a great deal out of it.
 Then I left it alone for the best part of three decades.

 A matter of conscience